hardyoyo/RodmanPottingerCookbook/recipes/BasicPizzaDough.md

 ### Pizza

-Preheat oven t 450°F, bake for 12-15 minutes
+Preheat oven to 450°F, bake for 12-15 minutes

 ### Par-bake